 Once he finally had the room set up to his satisfaction, he glanced down at his watch.
 Nine-thirty.
 Christine should be leaving for her class soon.
-Giving a final glance around the room, he pulled on his black, floor-length duster, his hand instinctively slipping inside its pocket to feel for the reassuring coil of rope resting there, and stepped into the living room to wait for her.
+Giving a final glance around the room, he pulled on his black leather jacket, his hand instinctively slipping inside its pocket to feel for the reassuring coil of rope resting there, and stepped into the living room to wait for her.

 As he entered the room, his hand shot up reflexively to catch the couch cushion hurtling towards his face.
 Holding the cushion up warily as a shield, he peered around it and raised an eyebrow at the sight of Christine tearing frantically through her living room.

 "Oh.
-Um… thanks!" she exclaimed awkwardly, taking the book from him.
-"Well, let's head to class then," she stated as she shoved the textbook into her bag and headed towards the door.
+Um… thanks!" she exclaimed awkwardly, taking it from him.
+She shoved the textbook into her bag and headed towards the door.

 Erik stood where he was and shot her a questioning look, glancing pointedly towards her one bare foot.

-Christine noticed his actions and blinked in confusion for a second before following his gaze.
+Christine noticed his actions, blinked in confusion, and followed his gaze.
 "Oh!"
-A blush quickly worked its way up her cheeks.
+A blush quickly worked its way across her cheeks.
 "Yeah… the other shoe might help…" She glanced around, attempting to locate said object, but saw no trace of it in sight.
 "On the other hand, symmetry is highly overrated these days…"